 Bothering the hosts too much with trying to make your plans.
-It’s one thing if it’s a destination-wedding, where your hosts are asking you to make a elaborate trip.
+It’s one thing if it’s a destination wedding, where your hosts are asking you to make an elaborate trip.
 But hotel info should be provided, and transportation should be on your plate.

 © 2022 All Rights Reserved